Bubobubobubobubo/BuboQuark/README.md

 ~comp => [pat: "[snare casio]/2", fade: 4, quant:8];
 ```

 You **cannot escape** learning the SuperCollider syntax and/or JITLib.
-The management of pattern is done using the regular syntax:
+Pattern management is done using the regular syntax:

 ```cpp
 ~comp => [pat: "[snare casio]/2", fade: 4, quant:8];